resendislab/microbiome/README.md

 - Different pipelines are managed via branches.
 The master branch points to the default pipeline.
 - The project itself is managed in the [Trello Board](https://trello.com/b/rHtrpyiz/microbiome)

-For an examples analyzing a mock community see https://cdiener.github.io/microbiome.
+For an examples analyzing a mock community see https://resendislab.github.io/microbiome.

 ## Installation

-If you want to perform Human sequence removal you will need [bmtagger](ftp://ftp.ncbi.nlm.nih.gov/pub/agarwala/bmtagger/) installed.
+If you want to perform Human sequence removal you will need [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) installed and a human reference.
 The tools are bundled in the `mbtools` R package which also depends on all additional packages you need to run the analyses.
 You will need to [install bioconductor first](https://www.bioconductor.org/install/) followed by running

 ```R